lino-framework/lino/docs/tested/diamond/index.rst

 Diamond inheritance
 ===================

-This document shows that Django ticket :djangoticket:`10808` exists in Django 1.6 and has been solved in Django 1.7 (at least for some cases;
+This document shows that the problem described in Django ticket :djangoticket:`10808` still exists in Django 1.6 and that it has been solved in Django 1.7 at least for the described case (see :doc:`../diamond2/index` for a more complex case).

-see :doc:`../diamond2/index` for a more complex case which is still broken.)
+The source code used to generate and test this document is at :srcref:`docs/tested/diamond/`.

 ..
 This document is part of the test suite.